neektza/nikicajokic.me/_posts/2016-02-21-celluloid_internals_proxy_and_call_objects.md

 ---
 [^1]: [Wikipedia](https://en.wikipedia.org/wiki/Actor_model)
 [^2]: Using `included` and `extended` hooks to modify the target class is a well known pattern, an is used in many Ruby libs.
 There are many more [hooks](http://stackoverflow.com/a/5168554) that you can leverage in your library.
-[^3]: [Properties](https://github.com/celluloid/celluloid-essentials/blob/master/lib/celluloid/internals/properties.rb), unlike class-instance vars can be inherited and unlike class variables are invisible to instances.
+[^3]: [Properties](https://github.com/celluloid/celluloid-essentials/blob/master/lib/celluloid/internals/properties.rb), unlike class-instance vars, can be inherited and unlike class variables are invisible to instances.